scktech/campusjams.github.io/index.md

 # Features
 * Create a profile to send and receive messages.
 * Find other users to send private messages.
-* Encrypt a message using stegonography.
+* Encrypt a message using steganography.
-* Decrypt an encrypted message that used stegonongraphy.
+* Decrypt an encrypted message that used steganography.

 # Landing Page